Safest Teeth Whiteners

 Sugar alcohols such as xylitol are often used as food additives due to their low-calorie content.2

-The glycemic index (GI) is used to measure how much food affects your blood sugar on a scale of 0 to 100.
-It tells you how slow or fast the body metabolizes food into simple sugars for energy.
+The glycemic index (GI) measures how much food affects your blood sugar on a scale of 0 to 100.
+It tells you how slowly or quickly the body metabolizes food into simple sugars for energy.
 Foods can have a low, medium, or high glycemic index:

 Brown and white sugar have a medium glycemic index ranging from 60 to 65.
 Xylitol has a low glycemic index of 12.2 This means that, compared to sugar, the body takes longer to metabolize xylitol.